busbud/firely/README.md

 }
 ```

 Firely is an Android library that come with a gradle plugin, `firely-plugin`.
-It will generate a `FirelyConfig.java` file based on the `firely-config.json`, like the `R.java` of android does.
-The `FirelyConfig.java` will contain Enums that matches the configuration.
+It will generate a `FirelyConfig.java` file based on the `firely-config.json`, like the `R.java` android creates.
+The `FirelyConfig.java` will contain Enums that match the configuration.
 You can then use these enums on Firely to get `LiveVariable`, `CodeBlock`, `OrderedArrayBlock`.

 ### LiveVariable

-Let's imagine I am using Remote Config to restrict my user to an Android minimum version on which they can run (otherwise they have to update the app).
-With Firely, I can instantiate a LiveVariable that will point on this flag:
+Let's imagine I am using Remote Config to restrict my user to a minimum Android version on which they can run (otherwise they have to update the app).
+With Firely, I can instantiate a LiveVariable that will use this setting:

 ```java
 LiveVariable<Integer> minAndroidRemoteVersion = Firely.integerVariable(FirelyConfig.Config.ANDROID_VERSION_CODE_MIN);